International Government Contract Attorneys

 The FPG team has not only assisted clients in internal investigations abroad, but has also represented various companies in complex international contracting disputes, navigated suspension and debarment programs abroad, and advised various middle eastern logistics companies on import/export regulations associated with federal government procurement outside the United States.
 FPG is well-versed in providing considered guidance when it comes to clients complying with international anti-corruption laws and regulations, as well as business operating controls and licensing on a global level.

-The attorneys at The Federal Practice Group have successfully represented telecommunication clients challenging unreasonable contract administrative decisions before the GAO, various procuring agencies, and the Court of Federal Claims.
+The government contracts attorneys at the Federal Practice Group have successfully represented telecommunication clients challenging unreasonable contract administrative decisions before the GAO, various procuring agencies, and the Court of Federal Claims.

 CONTACT THE FEDERAL PRACTICE GROUP